fiber-hosting/windows-web/README.md

 Maybe I'll add more tabs but who knows.
 I've tested it on Chrome, Edge (custom scrollbar didn't work), Opera and Firefox.

-*This is my first thing on GitHub, I should use probably a CodePen, but it wasn't able to transform my code into normal-looking window.*
+**If you have some advices about my coding, write it.. somewhere (I'm not familiar with GitHub) *This is my first thing on GitHub, I should use probably a CodePen, but it wasn't able to transform my code into normal-looking window.*